 Q: HOW ARE MY PROPERTY TAX AND INSURANCE PROJECTIONS CALCULATED FOR NEXT YEAR?

 A: Each year Fidelity projects how much will be needed in escrow based on the last known disbursement from escrow for the escrowed item.
-The annual amount is divided over the next 12 month period and collected as part of your monthly mortgage payment.
+The annual amount is divided over the next 12-month period and collected as part of your monthly mortgage payment.
 When the escrowed item comes due, Fidelity will disburse the required amount from your escrow to pay the item when due.
 If the escrowed item has increased or decreased from our projections, Fidelity will pay the necessary amount and adjust your escrow account during your next annual escrow analysis.

-Q: WHY IS MY PAYMENT CHANGING IF I HAVE A FIXED RATE MORTGAGE?
+Q: WHY IS MY PAYMENT CHANGING IF I HAVE A FIXED-RATE MORTGAGE?

 A: Your fixed rate mortgage payment of Principal and Interest remains the same regardless of escrow.
-The escrows can change year to year and Fidelity performs your annual escrow analysis to adjust the escrow portion of your monthly mortgage payment accordingly.
+The escrows can change from year to year and Fidelity performs your annual escrow analysis to adjust the escrow portion of your monthly mortgage payment accordingly.

 Q: WHAT IS THE MINIMUM BALANCE I CAN HAVE IN ESCROW?

-A: The lowest monthly escrow balance is determined by projecting your escrow activity over a 12 month period during which you make monthly escrow payments equal to 1/12th of the annual total while Fidelity makes the necessary escrow disbursements from your account.
+A: The lowest monthly escrow balance is determined by projecting your escrow activity over a 12-month period during which you make monthly escrow payments equal to 1/12th of the annual total while Fidelity makes the necessary escrow disbursements from your account.
 This low point balance is used to determine what required balance is needed to ensure your account balance does not fall below the required escrow cushion.
 The required minimum balance is equal to 2 month's escrow payment.

 Q: WHAT CAUSES A SHORTAGE IN MY ESCROW ACCOUNT AND AN INCREASE IN MY MONTHLY PAYMENT?

-A: If your escrow account balance is less than the 2 month cushion required by Fidelity, then your escrow account has a shortage of funds.
+A: If your escrow account balance is less than the 2-month cushion required by Fidelity, then your escrow account has a shortage of funds.
 Your monthly escrow payment may increase due to an increase in property taxes, homeowner’s insurance, and/or flood insurance premiums.
-Changes in these amounts are not determined by Fidelity but rather your tax assessor and your insurance provider.
+Changes in these amounts are not determined by Fidelity but rather by your tax assessor and your insurance provider.
 All questions regarding the changes in your property taxes should be directed to your local municipality tax collector’s office while all changes to your insurance premiums should be directed to your insurance agent.

 Q: CAN I REQUEST MY ESCROW ACCOUNT BE REVIEWED AND/OR RECALCULATED OUTSIDE OF MY ANNUAL SCHEDULE?

-A: Fidelity will reevaluate your escrow account at your request if any of the escrowed items has significantly changed resulting in a material change in your monthly escrow payment.
-A request to reevaluate your escrow account can be made verbally or by written request, however Fidelity reserves the right to deny your request if the request is made within 60 days of the next regularly scheduled analysis.
+A: Fidelity will reevaluate your escrow account at your request if any of the escrowed items have significantly changed resulting in a material change in your monthly escrow payment.
+A request to reevaluate your escrow account can be made verbally or by written request, however, Fidelity reserves the right to deny your request if the request is made within 60 days of the next regularly scheduled analysis.

 Q: IF I PAY MY SHORTAGE IN FULL, WILL MY PAYMENT AMOUNT REMAIN THE SAME?

 A: Paying your shortage in full will minimize your payment increase.
 Your payment amount will increase if the annual insurance premiums and property taxes have increased.
-Your shortage covers the amount under collected based on the prior year's projections and actual activity in your escrow account and the difference in the actual balance to your required balance.
+Your shortage covers the amount under-collected based on the prior year's projections and actual activity in your escrow account and the difference in the actual balance to your required balance.
 If you pay your shortage in full, Fidelity will recalculate your payment to collect the minimum payment based on your anticipated escrow disbursements which may still be higher than the previously collected escrow payment.

 Q: HOW CAN I HAVE A SHORTAGE IF MY PAYMENT IS DECREASING?